MasterGuajo/MasterGuajo/README.md

 - 🌱 I’m currently my obtaining my bachelor's in Computer Science at the University of Texas at El Paso

-- 💻 Currently working as a full stack web developer at UTEP
+- 💻 Currently working as an Undergradute Teaching Assistant at UTEP

 - 📫 You can email me through jorgegarcia080808@gmail.com